webmachine/webmachine-ruby/README.md

 * Most callbacks can interrupt the decision flow by returning an integer response code.
 You generally only want to do this when new information comes to light, requiring a modification of the response.
-* Supports WEBrick and Mongrel (1.2pre+).
+* Supports WEBrick and Mongrel (1.2pre+), and a Rack shim.
 Other host servers are being investigated.
-* Streaming/chunked response bodies are permitted as Enumerables or Procs.
+* Streaming/chunked response bodies are permitted as Enumerables, Procs, or Fibers!
 * Unlike the Erlang original, it does real Language negotiation.

 ## Problems/TODOs

-* Support streamed responses as Fibers.
 * Command-line tools, and general polish.
 * Tracing is exposed as an Array of decisions visited on the response object.
 You should be able to turn this off and on, and visualize